kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 We recommend using a separate disk for your swap partition.
 We recommend the separate disk be [encrypted](#security-risk).
 If swap is on a partition or the root filesystem, workloads can interfere with system processes needing to write to disk.
 If they occupy the same disk, it's possible processes can overwhelm swap and throw off the I/O of kubelet/container runtime/systemd, which would affect other workloads.
+See [#protect-system-critical-daemons-for-iolatency] for more details on that.
-Swap space is located on a disk so it is imperative to make sure your disk is fast enough.
+Swap space is located on a disk so it is imperative to make sure your disk is fast enough for your use cases.

 ##### Swap as the default